Overview

 Color system

-We proposed a unified, accessible palette.
-Since La Roche-Posay’s signature blue does not meet WCAG contrast requirements, we introduced a dark color for actions and text, keeping the brand blue for identity and expressive use.
+I proposed a unified, accessible color palette.
+Since La Roche-Posay’s signature blue does not meet WCAG contrast requirements, I introduced a darker color for actions and text, while preserving the brand blue for identity and expressive use.

 Typography